Zean Dalügge: Lyngby

 After leaving Esbjerg, Dalügge was reportedly close to a move to Italian Genoa, but reportedly failed the medical.
 18-year old Dalügge was then without a club until the end of January 2022, where he signed with Lyngby until June 2023.

 In his first six months in Lyngby, Dalügge played for the club's U-19 team and in June 2022, he signed a contract extension until June 2024.
 At the end of July 2023, he was then loaned to Icelandic club Leiknir Reykjavík for the rest of the year, where he also scored in his debut for the club.
 He returned to Lyngby in November 2022, but in January 2023 he was again loaned out, this time to Danish 1st Division club HB Køge, for the rest of the season.

 After returning from his latest loan spell, Dalügge finally got his debut for Lyngby in the Danish Superliga in a game against F.C.
 Copenhagen on 22 July 2023.
 However, this also turned out to be his last appearance for Lyngby.

 Vendsyssel FF

 On 31 August 2023 it was confirmed, that Dalügge had been sold to Danish 1st Division club Vendsyssel FF, signing a deal until June 2026.

 Due to lack of playing time, Dalügge was - at the end of February 2024 - loaned out to B36 Tórshavn in the Faroe Islands until the end of the year.

 Trelleborgs FF

 On 4 July 2025, Dalügge moved to Swedish Superettan club Trelleborgs FF, signing a deal until the end of 2028.

+Egaleo

+On 8 February 2026, Super League Greece 2 club Egaleo announced the signing of Dalügge.